-Pursuant to Revenue and Taxation Code section 401.20, values determined by use of the valuation factors contained in Table 7 are rebuttably presumed to be the full cash value for non-production computer equipment.
-A county assessor or taxpayer has the right to present evidence supporting values different from those determined by use of Table 7 in order to attempt to overcome the presumption.
+&lt;sup>9 Pursuant to Revenue and Taxation Code section 401.20, values determined by use of the valuation factors contained in Table 7 for the years 2010 through 2015 are rebuttably presumed to be the full cash value for non- production computers.
+The presumption terminated at the end of 2015.